planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 The goal is to determine the overall structure and granularity of the ontology by grouping terms into larger categorical bins.

-_Fig 5.
+_Fig 6.
 Updated Ontology class management sheet with hierarchical groups_
 ![](ontology-images/heirGrouping.png)

 > Ontology class manage sheet that has added super classes.
 >
-> column 1 : class label
+> column 1: class label
-> column 2 : big bin, or the super class, for class, ie, body region, organ, tissue
+> column 2: big bin, or the super class, for class, i.e., body region, organ, tissue
 >
-> Col 3, 4  from above.
+> Col 3, 4  from fig 5.

 __How to:__

 *  Group terms into 'big bins' or Super Classes.
-Add a new column to your ontology class management sheet.
+Add a single new column to your ontology class management sheet, 'subclass of'.

 Super classes:
   * Body regions (head region)